 Three countries tied for first place while 13 countries, almost all in Europe, tied for fourth place.
 The countries are: Austria, Belgium, Denmark, Finland, Iceland, Luxembourg, Malta, The Netherlands, New Zealand, Norway, Reunion, Spain and United Kingdom.

 However, the US failed to make the top 45, instead sharing 47th place.
-The index pointed to President Trump’s ‘attempts to curtail transgender rights in the military’ for the decline.
+The index pointed to Donald Trump’s ‘attempts to curtail transgender rights in the military’ for the decline.
 It ranked with: Bermuda, Bosnia-Herzegovina, Chile, Costa Rica, Croatia, Cuba, Macao, Seychelles and Thailand.

 Out of 197 countries ranked, Chechnya is bottom.
 The country is involved in ‘state-organized persecution and killings of homosexuals.’
 Furthermore, rounding out the bottom five were: Somalia, Saudi Arabia, Iran and Yemen.